 You also have the right to speak to an attorney, although the ability to do so may be limited by the fact that you are in handcuffs.
 Oftentimes, the police will not give you an opportunity to speak to an attorney until way later in the arrest process.
 I implore you to avoid speaking to the police about anything until you have spoken to an attorney, especially in a DWI case.
 For example, if you want to know whether or not to take a breath test and you ask for an attorney, the police must inform you that either one is available to you or not available to you, or how to go about obtaining one before they can write you up as a refusal.
 That is a very important part of a DWI arrest.
 If you remain silent and you do not speak to the police, then the worst-case scenario in New York is that you are going to see a judge the next morning.
 If you start talking to the police, then the worst-case scenario is that you are going to be waiving your right to remain silent and they are going to use whatever they have against you in court.
 So, it is important to remain silent.

-For more information on Aftermath Of An Arrest In New York, an initial consultation is your next best step.
+For more information on Aftermath Of An Arrest In New York, a free initial consultation is your next best step.
 Get the information and legal answers you’re seeking by calling (631) 994-7504 today.

 Get your questions answered - Call now to speak with an attorney about your legal needs (631) 994-7504.